capnproto/capnproto/kjdoc/tour.md

 A `kj::Array<T>` can be allocated with `kj::heapArray<T>(size)`, if `T` can be default-constructed.
 Otherwise, you will need to use a `kj::ArrayBuilder<T>` to build the array.
 First call `kj::heapArrayBuilder<T>(size)`, then invoke the builder's `add(value)` method to add each element, then finally call its `finish()` method to obtain the completed `kj::Array<T>`.

 Passing a `kj::Array<T>` implies an ownership transfer.
 If you merely want to pass a pointer to an array, without transferring ownership, use `kj::ArrayPtr<T>`.
 This type essentially encapsulates a pointer to the beginning of the array, plus its size.
-Note that a `kj::ArrayPtr` points to _the underlying memory_ backing a `kj::Array`, not to the `kj::Arary` itself; thus, moving a `kj::Array` does NOT invalidate any `kj::ArrayPtr`s already pointing at it.
+Note that a `kj::ArrayPtr` points to _the underlying memory_ backing a `kj::Array`, not to the `kj::Array` itself; thus, moving a `kj::Array` does NOT invalidate any `kj::ArrayPtr`s already pointing at it.
 You can also construct a `kj::ArrayPtr` pointing to any C-style array (doesn't have to be a `kj::Array`) using `kj::arrayPtr(ptr, size)` or `kj::arrayPtr(beginPtr, endPtr)`.

 Both `kj::Array` and `kj::ArrayPtr` contain a number of useful methods, like `slice()`.
 Be sure to check out the class definitions for more details.